Table of Contents

 ~ The mixed mortar is then flowed out for utilization.

 c.
 Transporting and Placing of Mortar

-The prepared mortar is transported manually in an iron pan or mechanically through a wheelbarrow or by buckets or with the help of the pump.
+The prepared mortar is transported manually in an iron pan or mechanically through a wheelbarrow, buckets, or with the help of the pump.

 The media used in transportation depends upon the types and nature of the work.

-The placing of mortar means the process of depositing mortar in its required place and position as fast as possible.
+Placing mortar means depositing it in its required place and position as fast as possible.

 Curing of this mortar is generally done for 7 to 14 days.
 It increases the strength of mortar and reduces future problems like cracking.

 The advantages of Cement Mortar are as follows:

 a.
 Because of the closed pore structure, it inhibits the circulation of moisture through it.

 b.
 It achieves maximum efficiency in less time as compared to lime mortar.